The Beany Coffee

 insights.

-I try to keep the questions open-ended so I can discover any pain points.
-Some of the main things I gathered from my interviews were:
+I aimed to keep the questions open-ended to uncover any potential pain points.
+Here are some of the key insights I gathered from my interviews:

 Working adults are too busy to wait in long lines at coffee shops in the mornings.